What Is Cloud Hosting?

-Unlike traditional shared hosting, Atlantic.net Cloud Hosting assigns dedicated resources to each Cloud Server, rather than many different users’ websites and applications competing for computing resources.
-Each Cloud Server receives a partitioned drive with storage space only accessible from within their own operating instance.
-Each server is assigned a dedicated amount of RAM and CPU cores (threads).
-In addition to the resources you are paying for, your Cloud Server can also burst to use additional resources during non-peak times.
+Unlike traditional shared hosting, Atlantic.Net Cloud Hosting assigns dedicated resources to each cloud server, rather than many different users’ websites and applications competing for computing resources.
+Each cloud server receives a partitioned drive with storage space only accessible from within their own operating instance.
+Each cloud server is assigned a dedicated amount of RAM and CPU cores (threads).
+In addition to the resources you are paying for, your cloud server can also burst to use additional server resources during non-peak times.

 Public Cloud is typically configured by the user via a control panel and/or RESTful API.
-Cloud Servers can be created by you in seconds, easily scaled up, and deleted whenever you wish.
-You only pay for what you use with our Cloud Servers.
+Cloud server instances can be created by you in seconds, easily scaled up, and deleted whenever you wish.
+You only pay for what you use with our cloud servers.
 We offer on-demand pricing, as well as discounted term pricing for those users who plan to deploy their resources for 12 months or longer.
 Additionally, we have created one-click install applications for the more commonly used server configurations, such as LAMP, LEMP, WordPress, Node.js, October CMS, cPanel/WHM, and more.
-These servers may also be easily scaled as needed.
+Cloud servers may also be easily scaled as needed.
 This allows users to maintain and configure their set-up without having to request outside help each time minor changes or upgrades are needed.
 Public cloud can be easily configured for:

 Private Cloud, or private virtualization, provides you the same redundancies as our Public Cloud offerings, but with the added security of dedicated hardware.
-Our team will work with you to custom-design a private cloud environment that suits your company’s needs.
+Our team will work with you to custom-design a private cloud computing environment that suits your company’s needs.
 With Private Cloud also comes the opportunity to install any supported operating system.
 With Private Cloud, you get redundant networking, power, and storage.
 We can also setup custom replication clusters to help reduce any downtime.
-With replication, each of your servers are being synchronized on two different physical hosts.
-If one goes down, it will fail-over to the other machine.
+With replication, each of your cloud servers are being synchronized on two different physical servers.
+If one of your physcial cloud servers goes down, it will fail-over to the other machine.
 Private Cloud is a great fit for those managing especially sensitive data that cannot afford any downtime.